Professor David Corkindale

 Founding Board Member and Secretary of The Australian & New Zealand Marketing Academy; Australian Marketing Institute- past SA Council Member and Marketing Week deputy Chair.
 Board member of a major Arts Body.
 The Market Research Society of Australia - past Chair, Education Committee.

-PhD ( Marketing) Cranfield School of Management, Cranfield University, UK; MSc/MBA ( Operational Research) Cranfield, UK; BSc.(Hons) Durham Univerisity, UK; International Teachers ( of Management) Program Certificate, CESA, France.
+PhD (Marketing) Cranfield School of Management, Cranfield Institute of Technology, UK; MBA/MSc (Operational Research) Cranfield, UK; BSc.(Hons) Durham Univerisity, UK; International Teachers (of Management) Program Certificate, CESA, France.

 - The Commercialisation and Marketing of New Technologies; the Adoption and Diffusion of Innovations and of new technology.
 Patterns of website visiting behaviour; factors that influence the response to online search advertisements.

-My writing has appeared in a range of sources from Research Textbooks, Teaching Textbooks, learned Journals and through to Business periodicals including the Economist magazine and The Australian.
+My writing has appeared in a range of sources from Research Textbooks, Teaching Textbooks, learned Journals through to Business periodicals including the Economist magazine and The Australian.
 I have published five books including some based upon my major research and I continue to publish in International learned journals including those that have been classified as Tier A* and A in Australia.
-A small sample of these appear below:
+Recently I have had four papers accepted including three in A* -ranked journals, and two more are under review for A or A*journals.
+A sample of my papers appear below:

 I am able to provide media comment in the following areas of expertise: